On December 3, 2011, Antonio Margarito and Miguel Cotto met again in a rematch.

 Margarito came in to the fight on a 21-fight win streak with a 63% KO rate, and was fighting after a gap of 7 months and 11 days.

-Antonio Margarito was defending his super-welterweight titles and, fighting for the super-welterweight WBO titles against Daniel Santos and lost via technical decision in the 12-round super-welterweight fight, and adds an loss to his record at 30-4.
+Antonio Margarito was defending his super-welterweight titles and, fighting for the super-welterweight WBO titles against Daniel Santos and lost via technical decision in the 12-round super-welterweight fight, and adds a loss to his record at 30-4.

 On June 28, 1996, an 18-year-old Antonio Margarito (9-2, 5 KOs) and Rodney Jones met in the ring.